-Periodic review of the standards is mandated by Section 2-22.
+Periodic review of the standards is mandated by Section 2-24.
 The reviews are performed by a Project Team consisting of representatives from the Appropriate Agencies, USASMDC and USAG-KA.
 The periodic reviews are undertaken to ensure currency, accuracy, completeness, and adequacy of implementation.
 Any proposed revisions to the Standards resulting from the reviews must be formally approved by the U.S. and RMI Governments through formal consultations before they become effective.
+Unless otherwise directed, UES revisions shall be approved by the RMI National Council on the Environment prior to Cabinet consideration.